briantrice/Slide-Rule/README.md

 An installation of two fonts: `cmuntt.ttf` and `cmunit.ttf` (part of the infamous LaTeX fonts)
   - These can be found at: https://www.freebestfonts.com/computer-modern-font
+  - Install all of them if you want different typesetting options.

 ```wp-cli
 usage: SlideRule.py [-h] [--mode {render,diagnostic,stickerprint}]